blippy/moonio/README.md

 # Example

-Assuming you have gforth installed on your system, you can start a gforth interpretter by running
+Assuming you have gforth installed on your system, you can start a gforth interpretter by running:

     ./moonio

 This will start a qtconsole.